-The work on the Palace of Gaudi can clearly be seen the desire to get away from the stated architectural styles to their own forms and solutions.
-The main gate, designed in the form of parabolic arches of wrought iron, were designed to the Palace could get away in their carriages and sleds.
-Horses led into the basement stables, where he also lived the servants and guests accompanied by a luxurious staircase in the reception hall.
-On the high ceiling of the banquet hall the small holes were provided, which were inserted lights, creating the room a starry sky effect.
+The work on the Palace of Gaudi can clearly be seen the desire to get away from the stated architectural styles to their own forms and solutions. main gate, designed as a parabolic arches wrought iron, They were designed, to the Palace could get away in their carriages and sleds.
+Horses led into the basement stables, which is also inhabited by the servants, and guests accompanied by a luxurious staircase in the reception hall.
+On the high ceiling of the banquet hall, small holes were provided, where to insert lights, creating room effect of a starry sky.

-This house was not merely a palace, but at the same time a metaphor recalls the social and economic ascent of the Güell: from the dark dungeons of poverty to the celebration of life and prosperity.
-Ground floor, marked by the harshness of gray marble, brightly contrasts with a riot of colors and whimsical shapes chimneys upper terrace.
-At the family's coat of arms, which Gaudi created for Güell flaunts unexpectedly frank motto: "Ahir Pastor Avui Senyor" - "Yesterday, shepherd, lord today. "
+This house was not just a palace, and at the same time a metaphor, recalls the social and economic ascent of the Güell: from the dark dungeons of poverty to the celebration of life and prosperity. ground floor, marked by the harshness of gray marble, vividly contrasts with a riot of colors and whimsical shapes chimneys upper terrace.
+At the family's coat of arms, which Gaudi created for Güell flaunts unexpectedly frank motto: "Ahir Pastor Avui Senyor" - "Yesterday shepherd, today, sir. "

 The entrance ticket to visit the Palace can probresti in advance via the website, so as not to stand in line.
 Tickets cost 12 €.